 Take the Next Step:

-- For more frugal cleaning ideas, click here
+- For more frugal natural cleaning ideas, visit The Dollar Stretcher library.

 Share your thoughts about this article with the editor: Click Here